 38. Library.
 The walls of this room are covered with scrolls and bookcases, mostly empty.
 The remaining pieces of literature consist of heroic tales (many of them have spent some time in Sofan's hands), maps of the area and nautical charts likewise, and histories of Umbar and the North, which Zokhad peruses upon occasion.
-The secret passage to the lower levels is accessed from one of the lower bookcases: if one of the top) is pressed, the bookcase can be pushed in like a door, revealing a low opening (3.5 ft high).
+The secret passage to the lower levels is accessed from one of the lower bookcases: if one of the carved ivory flowers set into its front panel (just below the top) is pressed, the bookcase can be pushed in like a door, revealing a low opening (3.5 ft high).
 This leads to a stairway whose ceiling, once past the first few steps, is of normal height.
 Gedron, never fond of his father and vice versa, never learned of this passage.
 Sofan and Zokhad have both discovered it and told no one, each for his own reasons.
-Zokhad have both where it leads; Sofan did not dare explore it.
-DAY ENCOUNTERS - 01-05 (I), 06-10 (E), 11-25 (I), 26-30 (J), 31-35 (P), 36-00 no one.
+Zokhad knows where it leads; Sofan did not dare explore it.
+DAY ENCOUNTERS - 01-05 (B), 06-10 (E), 11-25 (I), 26-30 (J), 31-35 (P), 36-00 no one.
 NIGHT ENCOUNTERS - 01-05 (I), 06-10 (P), 11-00 no one.